Dr Adam Rogers

 Rogers, A. 2005.
 Metalworking and Late Roman Power: a study of towns in later Roman Britain.
 In J. Bruhn, B. Croxford and D. Grigoropoulos (eds.)
 TRAC 2004: Proceedings of the Fourteenth Annual Theoretical Roman Archaeology Conference Durham 2004.
 Oxford: Oxbow Books.
 Pp. 27–38.

-Rogers, A. forthcoming.
+Rogers, A. 2013.
 Archaeologies of the North Sea and Channel.
 Journal of Roman Archaeology 25.

-Rogers, A. forthcoming.
+Rogers, A. 2013.
 Rural settlement in Roman Britain: current knowledge and future research agenda.
 A Review of three recent fieldwork reports.
 Britannia 43.

 Rogers, A. 2011.
 Review of ‘Roman Southwark: settlement and economy’ by C. Cowan et al. The Archaeological Journal 167: 238-9.